Basilicata: Art

 The Jewish catacombs of Venosa are cited among the most significant signs of the Jewish presence in southern Italy.
-Around the 7th century, basilian monks settled in Basilicata, leaving a high concentration of rupestrian churches (155 ascertained today), in Matera, Pollino and the Agri and Sinni Valleys.
-Frescoes from the Angevin period can be found in the Abbey of the Santissima Trinità of Venosa, the Rupestrian churches of S. Mary of the Valley in Matera, S. Antuono in Oppido Lucano, S. Lucia in Rapolla and S. Margherita in Melfi.
+Around the 7th century, basilian monks settled in Basilicata, leaving a high concentration of rupestrian churches (155 ascertained into the 21st century), in Matera, Pollino and the Agri and Sinni Valleys.
+Frescoes from the Angevin period can be found in the Abbey of the Santissima Trinità of Venosa, the Rupestrian churches of St. Mary of the Valley in Matera, St. Antonio in Oppido Lucano, St. Lucia in Rapolla, and St. Margherita in Melfi.

 The stone Nativity scene by Altobello Persio (1534) in the Matera Cathedral is an early example of Renaissance art in the region.
-Later Basilicata saw the imported and imitated art phenomenon with artists such as Giovanni Bellini and Cima da Conegliano, and Flemish painting by Dirck Hendricksz, Guglielmo Borremans, Aert Mijtens among the others.
+Later Basilicata saw the imported and imitated art phenomenon with artists such as Giovanni Bellini and Cima da Conegliano, and Flemish painting by Dirck Hendricksz, Guglielmo Borremans, and Aert Mijtens, among the others.
 Local painters such as Giovanni De Gregorio, Andrea Miglionico and Carlo Sellitto had a Neapolitan school background.
 An alleged portrait of Leonardo da Vinci, dating back to the 1500s, was discovered in 2008, today exhibited in the Museo delle Antiche genti di Lucania, Vaglio.

 Some artists from the 19th century include Vincenzo Marinelli, Giacomo Di Chirico and Michele Tedesco.
 Several contemporary artists gained fame outside Italy, among them are worth to mention Marino Di Teana, Eugenio Santoro, Beniamino Bufano and Joseph Stella, sometimes cited as the first futurist painter in America.
-During his exile under the fascist regime, Carlo Levi, a painting passionate, left many works, today exposed in Matera.
+During his exile under the Italian fascist regime, Carlo Levi (1902–1975) was assigned to Aliano, a village above the Calanchi clay ravines of the Agri valley interior, where he practiced medicine informally and documented peasant life through painting and writing.
+His memoir Christ Stopped at Eboli (1945), written from memory while in hiding in Florence in 1943–44, became one of the most significant works of Italian literature of the 20th century and introduced Basilicata to international readers.
+The title derives from a phrase heard among the peasants of Aliano, that modernity, Christianity, and the Italian state had never reached beyond Eboli, on the plain south of Naples.
+Levi requested burial in Aliano, where his tomb stands at the edge of the Calanchi facing the landscape he documented during his exile.
+Many of his paintings from this period are exhibited in Matera.